dhruvin-rv/facebook_group_post_scrapper/README-USER.md

          "key": "xs",
          "value": "your_xs_value"
        }
-     ]
+     ],
+     "useProxy": true
    }
    ```

    Note: Save this `userId` as you'll need it for scraping jobs.
+If `useProxy` is set to true, a proxy will be automatically generated and assigned to your session.

 2. **Start Scraping**